-The American Heart Association presented our EMS Agency, along with 10 other first responder agencies, the 2015 Mission Lifeline Gold Level Award for outstanding performance in STEMI data measures.
+The American Heart Association awarded our EMS Agency, along with 10 other first responder agencies, the 2016 Mission Lifeline Gold Level Award for outstanding performance in STEMI data measures.
 By reviewing our Sudden Cardiac Arrest data, we are able to maintain our survival rate percentages above the CARES national benchmark.

 We participate in Ventura County's Fall Prevention program by gathering data on patients that have fallen or have a potential to fall and are not transported by EMS to the hospital.
 We answer a set of questions that are sent to the fall prevention coordinator along with leaving educational material about fall prevention at the home.
 We meet quarterly to discuss the data and areas of improvement.
-The Fall Prevention Committee had two community outreach symposiums in 2015 with great response.
-We have seen a decrease in secondary falls during 2015.
+The Fall Prevention Committee had two community outreach symposiums in 2016, including one presented in Spanish.
+We have seen a decrease in secondary falls during 2016.